The Best Street Art In Bangkok And Where To Find It

 Song Wat Road

 If you’ve still got some energy left to burn head onto Song Wat Road and the short walk along the Chao Phraya River to the two final pieces.
 They’re both to be found in an unassuming car park on the side of the road.
 But there is nothing unassuming about the art.
-On your left are two elephants by Roa, a Belgian graffiti artist who typically paints animals that are native to the location, and across from it are blue bicycles by Spanish street artist Aryz.
+On your left are two elephants by Roa, a Belgian graffiti artist who typically paints animals that are native to the location.
+Directly opposite you’ll find Blue Bicycles by Spanish street artist Aryz.

 The street art scene in Bangkok is full of joy and originality, and one that only seems to be getting greater.
 A day in Bangkok looking for street art is a must for anyone with a love of art.
 If you would like any more information on how to find some of the art shown above, please feel free to contact me, I’ll be happy to help.